 Agent Calendar¶

-This page documents how Annolid Bot uses Google Calendar credentials, cached OAuth tokens, and token renewal.
+This page documents how Annolid Bot uses Google Calendar with shared Google OAuth credentials.

 Google Calendar Files¶